bitcoinfacts/glacierprotocol.github.io/_docs/setup/verify.md

        generated and is hosted in a secure manner, and that someone in the community may have noticed and raised an alarm if it were surreptitiously changed by an attacker.
-    3. Verify the fingerprints in the fingerprint file match the fingerprints of the downloaded Glacier files.
+    1. Verify the fingerprints in the fingerprint file match the fingerprints of the downloaded Glacier files.

-        1. On Linux or Mac:
+        1. On Linux{% if site.platform != "linuxOnly" %} or Mac{% endif %}:

             Linux: `$ sha256sum -c SHA256SUMS 2>&1`
+{% if site.platform != "linuxOnly" %}
             Mac: `$ shasum -a 256 -c SHA256SUMS 2>&1`
+{% endif %}
             Expected output:
             ```
+            Glacier.pdf: OK
+            Glacier-linux-only.pdf: OK
-            Glacier.pdf: OK glacierscript.py: OK
+            glacierscript.py: OK
+            base58.py: OK
-            base58.py: OK README.md: OK
+            README.md: OK
             ```
+{% if site.platform != "linuxOnly" %}

-        2. On Windows 10:
+        1. On Windows 10:

             ```
             > Get-FileHash -a sha256 Glacier.pdf